 They served at several universities in Tokyo over the first 6 years, after which the leadership challenged them to lead a new team to reestablish a campus ministry in the city of Nagoya.

 They led the team in Japan’s 3rd largest city, and the ministry began and grew to include Nanzan and Nagoya universities.
-Students were developed through bible studies and discipled so they learned to share their faith with other students.
-Some student leaders went on to become pastors or other full time ministry.
 This work was from 1990 to 1994.

 After furlough in 1995, the leadership challenged Steve to take over the office management, administration and accounting roles for the ministry.
-From 1996 Steve led the administrative team, and in the fall 1996 he was also asked to take on the role of Coverage Coordinator, responsible for the Jesus film ministry and material production in Japan.
-He developed new materials and the first JCCC website and Japanese Four Spiritual Laws website.
+Since 1996 Steve has led the administrative team, and in the fall 1996 he was also asked to take on the role of Coverage Coordinator, responsible for all the Jesus film and video ministry in Japan.

-As Steve continued to serve in these roles, he developed the human resource and staff care functions for the 170 staff and short-termers from 7 nationalities serving with Japan CCC throughout the country.
+Steve continued to serve in these roles, and additionally began serving in a part time role developing our human resource/staff care functions for the 150 staff and short-termer JCCC team throughout the country.

 The family lived in a northwest suburb of Tokyo near the national office of Japan CCC (1 train station away) and the Christian Academy of Japan (missionary kids school – 6 stations away) for over 10 years.